wp-plugins/affiliates/readme.txt

 The Affiliates plugin provides the right tools to maintain an Affiliate Marketing Program.

 **Important features include automated affiliate registration, an unlimited affiliate management section and the ability to integrate Affiliates with virtually any E-Commerce platform.
-Free integratons with eShop, Jigoshop and WooCommerce are available.**
+Free integrations with eShop, Jigoshop and WooCommerce are available.**

 **The Affiliates plugin provides an affiliate system for sellers, shops and developers who want to get started with their affiliate program right "out of the box".**